-Students who believe they have been subject to abusive treatment may report the allegations to the Site Training Director at their respective location, the Program Director, Assistant Dean for Student Affairs and Diversity at Central campus, or the Council on Diversity and Inclusion or any faculty or staff member in the College of Medicine.
-If the student contacts a College of Medicine staff or faculty member, that individual should report the incident to the Associate Dean for Student Affairs.
+Fellows who believe they have been subject to abusive treatment may report the allegations to the Program Director, Assistant Dean for Student Affairs and Diversity at Central campus, or the Council on Diversity and Inclusion or any faculty or staff member in the College of Medicine.
+If the Fellow contacts a College of Medicine staff or faculty member, that individual should report the incident to the Associate Dean for Student Affairs.
 The Associate Dean for Student Affairs reviews the circumstances as reported, reviews relevant documentation and conducts an investigation of the complaint.
 The Dean of the College of Medicine may be informed of the findings of the investigation and may further act on them accordingly.